psu13/mutable-hakyll/draft/quantum.md

 arrangement of energy "levels" that we think of as different orbits in the atom (even though they are not).

-Let's remember what the Schödinger equation looks like:
+Let's remember what the Schrödinger equation looks like:

 $$
 i \hbar \frac{\partial}{\partial t} | \psi(t) \rangle  = H | \psi(t) \rangle .